dinhhuy258/vintellij/README.md

 - `vintellij#SuggestImports()`: suggest a list of importable classes for an element at the current cursor

 - `vintellij#GoToDefinition()`: go to the position where an element at the current cursor is defined

+- `vintellij#FindHierarchy()`: go to the subclasses or overriding methods for the class/method at the current cursor (project scope only)

+- `vintellij#FindUsage()`: list all the occurrences of the symbol at the current cursor (project scope only)

 - `vintellij#OpenFile()`: open the current file in Intellij